 Mississippi Valley State University takes honor and pride in protecting all faculty, staff, students, and visitors on campus.
 Some core functions of the Department are: responding to criminal incidents, checking on the well-being of students, faculty, and staff, responding to disturbances, providing escorts, taking reports of lost and stolen property, responding to lockouts, investigating suspicious activity, responding to alarms, and investigating trespassers or unwanted guests.
-In addition to these activities, officers present safety and security information to students, faculty, and staff while patrolling on foot, bicycles, and, by patrol car.
+In addition to these activities, officers present safety and security information to students, provide emergency training, conduct fire drill evaluations and initiate informal contact with students, faculty, and staff while patrolling on foot, bicycles, and, by patrol car.
 University Police officers are approachable and committed to keeping the MVSU community safe and secure.
 The following policies and procedures are governed by University Police.